benja27/Doctor-Appoinments---Front-End/README.md

 ### Key Features <a name="key-features"></a>

-- Only Admin can add or delete Doctors from the website.
 - Users can create accounts and log in securely to access the booking functionalities.
 - Choose from a wide range of available doctors based on the medical issues.
 - Easily book an appointment with a doctor with a desired date and time and manage your bookings efficiently.